sujiufl/GettingandCleaningDataCourseProject/README.md

 # Getting and Cleaning Data - Course Project
-This is my submission for the Coursera Course on Getting and Cleaning Data - Course Project There are totally three files submitted,
+This is my submission for the Coursera Course on Getting and Cleaning Data - Course Project There are totally three files submitted:
 1. run_analysis.R
 2. CodeBook.md
 3. average_tidydata.txt